tarasmatsyk/tarasmatsyk.com/content/posts/4-how-to-pytorch-in-production.md

 Most of my experience goes to PyTorch, eventhough most of tutorials and online tutorials use TensofFlow (or hopefully bare numpy).
 Currently, at Lalafo (AI-driven classified), we are having fun with PyTorch.
 No, really, we tried caffe, it is awesome, unless you have not spent a few days on installing it already.
-Event better, PyTorch is 1.0 now, we used it from 0.3 and it was dead simple and robust.
+Event better, PyTorch is 1.0 now, we were using it from 0.3 and it was dead simple and robust.
 Ahhh.. maybe a few tweaks here, a few tweaks there.
 Most of the issues were easy to fix and did not cause any problems for us.
 We stayed super happy about PyTorch.

 Last year was fully backed by PyTorch and Python.
 The service changes and grows succesfully and we learn more and more about dynamic graphs and performance tweaks.